SnapRoute/dockerLab/labs/lab1/lab1.md

 * [Stage 3](#stage-3) Enable eBGP on directly connected interfaces and verify neighborship
 * [Stage 4](#stage-4) Redistribute connected interfaces and verify routes are present

 **labtool** can initialize the setup in any stage using the --stage option.
-For example, to complete the full configuration you can initialize the lab in the finally stage:
+For example, to complete the full configuration you can initialize the lab in the final stage:

 ```
 user1@ubuntu:~/dockerLab$ sudo python ./labtool.py --lab lab1 --stage 4